butla/bultrowicz.com/cv/curriculum_vitae.en.md

 I created a desktop application through which you could specify batches of PCBs you were interested in, fill out some info, and immediately get the final report spreadsheet.
-That's was possible because the PCB testing machine was connected to the network, and was running an MS SQL Server instance with all the data.
+That was possible because the PCB testing machine was connected to the network, and was running an MS SQL Server instance with all the board test data.

 Technologies used: